Hedley Jones: Biography

 He then helped build an early sound system for hardware store owner and DJ Tom Wong, known as Tom the Great Sebastian.
 After Wong's success in establishing the popularity of dance parties, Jones built sound systems for rival DJs, including Arthur "Duke" Reid, whose Trojan sound system became the most popular, and Clement "Sir Coxsone" Dodd.
 In 1963, Dodd commissioned Jones to build the equipment for his Studio One recording studios in Kingston.
 Jones was described as "probably Jamaica's most important pioneer of sound system electronics".

 With his cousin Stephen, Jones also built and demonstrated Jamaica's first traffic lights in 1952, following the devastation caused by Hurricane Charlie.
 Between 1959 and 1964 he was an instructor at Kingston Technical High School.
 He also achieved eminence as an astronomer, grinding his own lenses and building several telescopes, and received a Certificate of Merit from the Jamaica Cultural Development Commission in 1987 for his work in astronomy.

 Jones moved to Montego Bay in 1965 to work as a bandleader in tourist resorts.
 He became an active member of the local musicians' union, which eventually led in 1985 to him becoming president, for ten years, of the Jamaica Federation of Musicians, receiving awards for meritorious service on his retirement.
 He also began writing a regular column for the Montego Bay newspaper, The Western Mirror, which he still continued in 2012, as Jamaica's oldest columnist.

 In 1996, the Jamaica Government awarded him the Order of Distinction in Music.
 In 2011, at the age of 94, he received the Gold Musgrave Medal for distinguished eminence in the field of music.

 In January 2014 it was announced that he would receive a Lifetime Achievement Award from the Jamaica Reggae Industry Association (JaRIA) the following month.

 He married Norma in 1943; they had six sons and three daughters.
-He died in Montego Bay on September 1, 2017, two months before his 100th birthday.
+He died in Montego Bay on 1 September 2017, at age 99.